 At the core of Personality Disorders is difficulty with elements of the self (identity and self-direction) as well as interpersonal elements (empathy and intimacy).

-Self-direction: Involves being able to set and pursue life goals that are personally meaningful, to demonstrate cooperative behaviour, and to use self-reflection effectively.
+Self-direction: Involves being able to set and pursue life goals that are personally meaningful, demonstrate cooperative behaviour, and use self-reflection effectively.

 Empathy: Being able to understand and accept the feelings, viewpoints, and motivations of others, even when they differ from one’s own.
 Understanding how one’s behaviour can impact others.

 Intimacy: The capacity to develop relationships that are close, connected, and long-standing, as well as mutually satisfying and respectful.

 Personality Disorders and Therapy